 - The side effects of high blood sugar can include nerve damage, vision, pregnancy complications, and an increased risk of heart disease.

 - Some Agave’s on the market are a lower-quality because fructose is being added as a filler.
 Fructose is a cheap filler.

-- Refined fructose has bad side effects like increased cholesterol, increased chance of blood clots and weight gain.
-So obviously, if you are eating a low quality agave you could suffer from some of these side effects as well.
+- Refined fructose has bad side effects like increased cholesterol, increased the chance of blood clots and weight gain.
+So obviously, if you are eating a low-quality agave you could suffer from some of these side effects as well.

 Agave has been compared, in taste, to honey.
 Another nice thing about Agave is that it does not have a bitter aftertaste like artificial sweeteners.
 Agave comes in two different types, a light and a dark.
 The lighter agave has a milder taste and the darker agave is less filtered for a more strong taste.